The field properties screen is displayed whenever you add or edit a field from the Add/Remove Fields screen.

 TEXT This is a catch all field type that will store any type of value you want to type into it.
 Text fields can store up to 10,000 characters each.

 NUMBER If your field is intended to store either integer or decimal values use the NUMBER field type so that those values will be sorted correctly.
+(This field has been made somewhat obsolete because TEXT type fields will now sort numbers numerically as well.
+In most cases we recommend using the TEXT fields in place of NUMBER fields)

 DATE If your field is intended to store date or date+time values then use the DATE field type.
 This field type causes all entered values to be automatically converted to a standard format making perform better in sorting and searching.
 The DATE field type lets you enter values in varying precisions.
 For example, all of the following are valid for a date field.
 "1994", "2015-11", "2016-02-23", "2004-04-01 13:32:01"